 Deborah grew up in Lakewood, Ohio and graduated from Lakewood High School.
 She earned a B.A. in Psychology from the University of Toledo, and a Master’s in Education from John Carroll University.
 Deborah is married to Ronald A. Perger who is also from northern Ohio.

-JUDGE MICHAEL L. HOWARD was elected to the bench of Stark County Court of Common Pleas, Domestic Relations Division (Stark County Family Court), commencing January 1, 2005.
-Judge Howard first served the Court from 1974 to 1979 as an Intake Officer and Law Clerk for Judge W. Don Reader.
-He returned to the Court in 1991 to serve as a Magistrate and in 1999 he was appointed Chief Magistrate.
+Judge Howard first served the Court from 1974 to 1979 as an Intake Officer and law clerk for Judge W. Don Reader.
+He returned to the Court in 1991 to serve as Magistrate and was elected Judge in 2004.

 Judge Howard is a graduate of Ohio Wesleyan University and The University of Akron School of Law.
-He was a Certified Public Accountant and Senior Tax Manager at the international public accounting firm of Deloitte & Touche in Seattle, Washington.
+He was a Certified Public Accountant and Senior Tax Manager at the international public accounting firm of Deloitte in Seattle, Washington.
 While living in Seattle, Judge Howard was a volunteer Guardian ad Litem for abused and neglected children.
-In 2007, Judge Howard was appointed by the Ohio Supreme Court to the Board of Character and Fitness, which oversees admission to the practice of law in Ohio.
-Judge Howard is a Trustee Emeritus of the Canton Museum of Art, secretary of the Stark Education Partnership, and chair of the Stark County Traumatized Child Task Force.
-He serves on the Board and Executive Committee of United Way of Greater Stark County and chairs the Leadership Committee.
-The Judge serves on the Advisory Board of the National Child Traumatic Stress Network.

-Judge Howard and Dr. Robin Tener are the co-authors of “Children Who Have Been Traumatized: One Court’s Response” which appeared in the Fall 2008 special edition of the Juvenile & Family Court Journal.
+Judge Howard co-authored “Children Who Have Been Traumatized: One Court’s Response” which appeared in the Fall 2008 special edition of the Juvenile & Family Court Journal, and “Development and Pilot of the National Child Traumatic Stress Network Trauma-Informed Juvenile Court Self-Assessment” which appeared in the Summer 2019 special edition of the Juvenile & Family Court Journal.

 Dan has worked in the non-profit field since 2005, where he began his career as a program manager for men returning to their community from prison.
 In 2008, he began employment with Stark Metropolitan Housing Authority as the Section 8 Supervisor.
 As he continued in subsidized housing, Dan was appointed as the Executive Director of Harrison Metropolitan Housing Authority in 2012.